 - Establish a safe environment in which pupils can learn and develop - Raise awareness of child protection issues and equip pupils with the skills needed to keep them safe. - Remain vigilant so all adults in the school notice when things are troubling pupils and raise their concerns. - Provide an atmosphere of mutual trust, understanding and respect. - Use 'Think Twice' list to inform their seating plans, personalised learning plans and all contact both inside and outside of the classroom, in order to support our most vulnerable pupils.
 Classification is CRITICAL, HIGH AND LOW, defined for each pupil and is linked to ACEs (Adverse Childhood Experiences).
 A case worker is named for everyone listed.
-Members of SLT, Pastoral and Safeguarding Team have a fuller version giving further information. - Give information, provide explanations and engage with pupils; this will be further reinforced through Collective Worship, Personal Development sessions (including outside speakers), Learning Organiser, Curriculum area themes such as bullying, e-safety and relationships, Mental Health and Well-Being related Theme Days/Weeks. - Provide other opportunities/involvement which promote being pro-active as opposed to reactive (see list under Actions) and reinforce their purpose in safeguarding pupils.
+Members of SLT, Pastoral and Safeguarding Team have a fuller version giving further information. - Give information, provide explanations and engage with pupils; this will be further reinforced through Collective Worship, Personal Development sessions (including outside speakers), Pupil Handbook, Curriculum area themes such as bullying, e-safety and relationships, Mental Health and Well-Being related Theme Days/Weeks. - Provide other opportunities/involvement which promote being pro-active as opposed to reactive (see list under Actions) and reinforce their purpose in safeguarding pupils.

-- Note and act on safeguarding updates as and when disseminated (Staff Bulletin/briefings/emails/noticeboard). - Attend annual in-school training on safeguarding practices and procedures (signature of attendance register will be forwarded to Michelle Heritage at WSCB) and will be fully aware of all related policies with specific focus on: Part One including Annex A of the Statutory guidance: Keeping Children Safe in Education, September, 2021.
-This training will cover Child Protection procedures, reminders regarding our Behaviour for Learning Policy, Staff Code of Conduct, our response to children who go missing from education and the role of the DSL/Deputy DSLs. - Be aware of and adhere to practices and procedures at all times as stated in statutory requirements associated with Safeguarding, including those related to our own safeguarding expectations both within and outside the school environment.
-(2020/21 Multi-agency working/ opportunities to teach safeguarding/ Ofsted inspection/ Annex A-C information Appendix Q.)
+- Note and act on safeguarding updates as and when disseminated (Staff Bulletin/briefings/emails/noticeboard). - Attend annual in-school training on safeguarding practices and procedures (signature of attendance register will be forwarded to Michelle Heritage at WSCB) and will be fully aware of all related policies with specific focus on: Part One including Annex A of the Statutory guidance: Keeping Children Safe in Education, September, 2022.
+This training will cover Child Protection procedures, reminders regarding our Behaviour for Learning Policy, Staff Code of Conduct, our response to children who go missing from education and the role of the DSL/Deputy DSLs. - Be aware of and adhere to practices and procedures at all times as stated in statutory requirements associated with Safeguarding, including those related to our own safeguarding expectations both within and outside the school environment

-As part of my annual training 2021/22 I agree to:
+As part of my annual training 2022/23 I agree to:

-- o Review all related policies and stated booklets/additions. - Read Part 1 of Keeping Children Safe in Education September 2021 - Take note of all updates from staff briefings/weekly bulletins/emails/Collective Worship/newsletter and meetings and share with pupils when necessary. - Read and act on Health and Safety Updates/bulletins/risk assessments as directed by Ivan Baracskai (Health and Safety Officer). - Amend seating/personalisation plans following 'Think Twice' list updates. - Report concerns immediately and fill in a lilac record form.
+- o Review all related policies and stated booklets/additions. - o Read Part 1 of Keeping Children Safe in Education September 2022 - Take note of all updates from staff briefings/weekly bulletins/emails/Collective Worship/newsletter and meetings and share with pupils when necessary. - Read and act on Health and Safety Updates/bulletins/risk assessments as directed by Ivan Baracskai (Health and Safety Officer). - Amend seating/personalisation plans following 'Think Twice' list updates. - o Report concerns immediately and fill in a niggle note.